Acacia koa

 koa

-Iconic Hawaiian acacia renowned for its grandiose form and glowing hardwood.
-Large landscape tree grows into a wide umbrella form.
+Iconic Hawaiian tree renowned for its grand form and glowing hardwood.
+Large, long-lived forest tree grows into a wide oak-like or umbrella form.
+A rare treasure.

 height 30–60ft